 We want to get people interested in and passionate about life in their locality to a degree that moves them – journalism tools in hand – to report.
 Every aspect of The Journalism Lab is animated by the belief that regular people not only can do this work, but that they should do it.
-Our next Bureau training workshop starts in September 2023.
-Please check back in June for updates and details.
+Our next Bureau training workshop starts in early 2024.
+Please check back here in the coming months for sign up details.

 According to research by the Pew Research Center, newsroom jobs across America dropped 26 percent between 2008 and 2018.
 Since then, a quarter of all US newspapers have experienced additional layoffs.
 Who is left to inform our communities?
 To keep track of those in power?